 Matthew trained and practised as a doctor before specializing in neuroscience.
 He is an open-source software developer and has worked on the basic packages for data analysis in Python, among other projects.
 His main passion is thinking about new, accessible and revealing ways of doing and teaching data analysis.

-Mattia is a social philosopher with a background in economics and a keen interest in academic governance and innovation.
-His work is conceptual and the subject is social ontology.
-Over the years, he has sought to connect and integrate concepts of social philosophy across a range of intellectual discourses and styles, from cognitive science to theology.
+Mattia is a philosopher with a background in economics and interests in academic governance and innovation.
+His work is conceptual and the subject is social philosophy.
+Over the years, he has sought to connect and integrate concepts of social ontology across a range of intellectual discourses and styles, from cognitive science to theology.
 Before joining LIS as an Associate Professor, Mattia lectured on the philosophy of the social sciences at LSE and he managed a multidisciplinary program on the human mind in the School of Advanced Study at the University of London.
 As a postdoc, he held fellowships at Columbia University and the Jean Nicod Institute in Paris.

 Michael is the Registrar at LIS.
 In this role, Michael led the team in securing new Degree Awarding Powers.
 This milestone ensured that LIS was the first Higher Education Institution to begin with the ability to award its own degrees for over fifty years.
 Michael has set up and run two charities: Causeway Education (focused on supporting access to higher education and the professions) and the LIS Foundation (LIS’s sister charity).
 Michael sits on the Board of LIS, is a Trustee of Causeway Education, a parent governor of STEP Academy, and holds a PhD from the University of Cambridge.
 Michael teaches elective modules focused on the narratives of wicked problems.